TOD-theses/paper-T-RACE/main.typ

 == Definition strengths <sec:definition-strengths>

 === Performance
-#todo[Make it more upfront that the normal and reverse scenario definition allows to reuse data for the normal scenario and only requires executing $T_A$ and $T_B$ in the reverse scenario.]
+#todo[Make it more upfront that the normal and reverse scenario definition allows reusing data for the normal scenario and only requires executing $T_A$ and $T_B$ in the reverse scenario.]

 To check if two transactions $T_A$ and $T_B$ are TOD, we need the initial world state $sigma$ and the state changes from $T_A$, $T_B$ and the intermediary transactions $T_(X_n)$.
 With the state changes we can compute $sigma_(X_n) - Delta_(T_A) = sigma + Delta_(T_A) + (sum_(i = 0)^n Delta_(T_(X_i))) - Delta_(T_A)$ and then execute $T_B$ on this state.
 With the recorded state changes $Delta'_T_B$ we can compute $sigma + Delta'_T_B$ and execute $T_A$ on this state.
 As such, we need one transaction execution to check for the TOD approximation and two transaction executions to check for TOD.
 Despite including the impact of arbitrary many intermediary transactions, we do not need to execute them to check for TOD.